pingcap/docs-tidb-operator/en/build-multi-gcp-gke.md

         gcloud compute firewall-rules describe ${firewall_rule_name}
         ```

-2. Follow the same steps to update the firewall rules for Cluster 2 and Cluster 3.
+2. Follow the same steps to update the firewall rules for cluster 2 and cluster 3.

 ## Step 3.
 Verify the network interconnectivity